DanGOTO100/AWS-KMS-Workshop/Section-3-Working-with-Web-App.md

 ```

 We could very easily modify the code in our App to include the Server Side Encryption (SSE).
-Howeverit is more clear if we download a version of the WebApp with the changes already implemented, and hence that provides Server Side Encryption using one of our CMKs.
+However, it is more clear if we download a version of the WebApp with the changes already implemented in the code, and hence that provides Server Side Encryption using one of our CMKs.

-Stop the server from running with CTRL+C (maybe twice)
+Stop the server from running with CTRL+C (maybe twice).
 Download the version of the Web App that **adds Server Side Encryption** and run the server again:

 ```
 $  sudo wget https://raw.githubusercontent.com/DanGOTO100/Draft-AWS-KMS-Workshop/master/WebAppEncSSE.py
 ```

 We are going to need the KeyId of the CMK we pretend to use for the encryption of the files.
-The CMK we pretend to use is the one generated with our import material and which alias was "**ImportedCMK**".
+The CMK we want to use is the one generated with our import material and which alias was "**ImportedCMK**".

-Issue the following command to display your working keys and identify the KeyId of "ImportedCMK" if you don´t find it in your notes.
+Issue the following command to display your working keys and identify the KeyId of "ImportedCMK", in case you don´t find it in your notes.

 ```
 $ aws kms list-aliases